Little Known Facts About Coffee Strength vs. Coffee Roast

-Most people think coffee strength and roast are interchangeable.
-A dark, rich roast means a stronger coffee, right?
+Most people confuse coffee strength with coffee roast.
+A dark roast means increased coffee strength, right?
 Nope.
-If you think you know all there is to know about coffee strength and roast, you may be mistaken.
-Below are some little-known facts about coffee strength vs. roast.
+Think you know the difference between coffee.
+If you think you know all there is to know about coffee strength versus coffee roast, you may want to check out some little-known facts about coffee strength vs. roast.

 That’s right!
 Light roast coffee has more caffeine.
 It’s not a typo.
 Most people think the lighter color and flavor means less caffeine, but that’s not the case.
 The longer a coffee is roasted to create a rich, robust flavor, the less caffeine it maintains.
 When coffee is dark roasted, the bean cracks twice, leaving it lighter and less dense.
 Light roasted coffee beans maintain more density and naturally occurring caffeine.

 2. A Light Coffee Roast is More Complex.

 When coffee beans are roasted at a lower temperature for a shorter time, the coffee keeps more acidity and intense flavor that represents its country of origin.
 On the other hand, a darker roasted coffee boasts the roast profile rather than the true flavor of the bean.
 A dark roast coffee’s flavor is indicative of the roaster’s ability to create a sweet, decadent taste with a less complex flavor profile.